 just kidding piupiu

-Just Kidding piupiu are made from pure cotton fabric which is printed in Auckland to our design.
-Our unique design incorporates the horizontal black markings of a traditional piupiu and fine cutting guidelines.
-This piupiu fabric can be made into garments that fit any size from dolls and babies to the most 'traditionally' built.
+Just Kidding piupiu are made from pure cotton fabric.
+It is printed in Auckland with our unique design which incorporates the horizontal black markings of a traditional piupiu and fine cutting guidelines.
+This piupiu fabric can be made into garments that fit any size, from dolls and babies, to the most 'traditionally' built.

 how our piupiu are made